 Stainless steel needs to be cleaned for aesthetic considerations and to preserve corrosion resistance.

-Like any surface that is exposed to the environment, stainless steel can get dirty.
+Like any surface that is exposed to the environment, stainless steel gets dirty.
 Dirt and soil can consist of accumulated dust and a variety of contaminates that come from many sources, ranging from the wind, to everyday use.
 These contaminates will vary greatly in their effect on appearance, corrosivity and ease of removal.
-While some may be easily removed, others may require specific cleaners for effective removal.
+While some can be easily cleaned, others may require specific cleaners for effective removal.
 It may be necessary to identify the contaminate or experiment with various cleaners.

-- Next in order are mild non-scratching abrasive powders such as Bon-Ami, Zud, or other typical household cleaners.
-These can be used with warm water, bristle brushes, sponges, or clean cloths.
-Unlike porcelain sinks, durable stainless steel stands up strongly to abrasive cleansers.
-Remember always to scrub in the direction of the polish lines so that your efforts blend with the surface of your sink.
+- •Non-scratching, mild abrasive powders such as Bon-Ami, Zud, or other typical household products can also be used to take care of your stainless steel sink.
+These cleansers can be used with warm water, bristle brushes, sponges, or clean cloths.
+Unlike porcelain sinks, durable stainless steel stands up well to regular, through cleanings.
+However, it is important to always remember to scrub in the direction of the polish lines so your efforts blend with the surface of your sink.

-- Cleaning should always be followed by rinsing in clean hot water.
+- •Cleaning should always be followed by a rinse of clean, hot water.

-- Ordinary carbon steel brushes or steel wool should be avoided as they may leave particles embedded on the surface which can lead to RUSTING.
+- •Be aware that ordinary carbon steel brushes or steel wool should not be used as they may leave particles embedded on the sink’s surface which can lead to rusting.

-- When water contains mineral solids, which leave water spots, it is advisable to wipe the surface completely with dry towels.
-Regularly drying your sink works wonders to prevent water and surface rust marks.
+- •If your tap water contains mineral solids (which can leave water marks), wipe the surface of the sink thoroughly with dry towels.
+Regularly drying your sink works wonders to prevent any spots.

-- Club soda will do the sparkle trick as well.
+- Club soda will do the sparkle trick.
 After placing the stopper in your sink, pour some club soda in and rub with a soft cloth.
-As always, dry with a soft cloth to prevent water spots and surface rust.
+As always, dry with a soft cloth to prevent water spots, and surface rust.

 - Don’t let soap cleansers dry on the sink’s surface.
-Rinse regularly to keep the chlorides found in most cleansers from affecting the natural luster of stainless.
+Rinse regularly to keep the chlorides found in most cleansers from dulling the natural luster of stainless steel.

 - Don’t use steel wool pads.
 The iron particles that are left behind can lead to rust and corrosion.
-For hard-to-clean projects, try a ScotchBrite scouring pad when the job at hand requires a little extra effort, again in the direction of the grain.
+For hard-to-clean projects, try a ScotchBrite scouring pad if the job at hand requires a little extra effort.
+Remember to always work in the direction of the grain.

-- Don’t leave steel and cast iron cookware in your sink for extended periods of time.
+- Don’t leave steel or cast iron cookware in your sink for extended periods of time.
 Iron plus moisture on top of stainless can lead to surface rust and staining.

-- Don’t let rubber dish mats, wet sponges and cleaning pads stay in your sink for a lengthy time.
-They trap water, discoloration and staining can result.
+- Don’t let rubber dish mats, wet sponges, or cleaning pads stay in your sink for a lengthy time.
+They trap water and discoloration, and staining can result.

 Don’t use your sink as a cutting board.
-Knives and other sharp kitchen instruments will naturally damage the surface of your sink
+Knives and other sharp kitchen instruments can damage the surface of your sink